BR19-gh/myportfolioNew/README.md

    ```

 ## Testing (Jest):
-To test the app usung Jest, type:
+To test the app using Jest, type:
    ```bash
    npm test
    ```